|Article:HOWTO80764|||||Created: 2012-10-24|||||Updated: 2014-09-21|||||Article URL http://www.symantec.com/docs/HOWTO80764|

 Each domain that you add shares the same management server and database, and it provides an additional instance of the console.
 All data in each domain is completely separate.
 This separation prevents administrators in one domain from viewing data in other domains.
 You can add an administrator account so that each domain has its own administrator.
 These administrators can view and manage only the contents of their own domain.

 If your company is large, with sites in multiple regions, you may need to have a single view of management information.
 You can delegate administrative authority, physically separate security data, or have greater flexibility in how users, computers, and policies are organized.
 If you are a managed service provider (MSP), you may need to manage multiple independent companies, as well as Internet service providers.
 To meet these needs, you can create multiple domains.
 For example, you can create a separate domain for each country, region, or company.

 When you add a domain, the domain is empty.
 You must set the domain to be the current domain.
-You then add groups, clients, computers, and policies to this domain.
+You then add administrators, groups, clients, computers, and policies to this domain.